top of page

 MENTAL HEALTH EMPOWERMENT PROJECT

-• A series of educational presentations/trainings throughout the Chicagoland area and virtual
+• Educational presentations/trainings throughout the Chicagoland area and online

 • Provides specialized training for professionals to empower clients with mental illnesses in their efforts to quit smoking